MedportalProject/Py2ONTO-Edit/README.md

 - [Cite](#Cite)

 ### Introduction
-Py2ONTO-Edit updates new functions that fouces on ontology segmentation and term translation of Python-Project
+Py2ONTO-Edit updates new functions that fouces on term extraction and translation of Python-Project

 ### Update
 [2024/8/6]add new translate function